ipfs/ipfs-docs/docs/concepts/content-addressing.md

 If you can't decide between CIDv0 and CIDv1, consider choosing CIDv1 for your new project and opt in by passing a version flag (`ipfs add --cid-version 1`).
 This is more future-proof and [safe for use in browser contexts](/how-to/address-ipfs-on-web/#subdomain-gateway).

-IPFS project will switch to CIDv1 as the new default in the near future.
+The IPFS project will switch to CIDv1 as the new default in the near future.

 ## CID Inspector